O Q

 Camellia pilosperma Liang (1979).

 Subgenus Thea; Section Corallina.
 Small shrub, 1-3 m tall.
 Leaves coriaceous, elliptic or ovate-oblong, 2.5-5.5 cm long x 1.5-2.5 cm wide, apices subacute to obtuse.
 Flowers 1-2, terminal or axillary, shortly pedicellate, about 3.8 cm across, white with 5-7 petals.
-Distributed: Guangxi Province, China.
+Distributed: Gaungxi Province, China.

 Camellia pingguoensis Fang (1980).